Fukkei/CloudTest/README.md

 # CloudTest

-This sample demostrates a problem with `CfSetInSyncState`.
+This sample demostrates a problem with `CfUpdatePlaceholder` partially updating a placeholder if there is not enough space on device.

-You need to have a folder `C:\Test\Cloud\`.
-Or you can change those pathes in the program.